New England Educational Opportunity Association

 Section 1:

-The Board of Directors will act in all matters according to the most current affirmative action policy adopted by the Board.
-The Association will recruit, appoint, promote and compensate without regard to that individual's sex, race, color, religion, age, disability, status as a veteran, or national or ethnic origin; nor does NEOA discriminate on the basis of sexual orientation or gender identity or expression.
+In all its proceedings, the Board of Directors shall adhere to the latest affirmative action policy endorsed by the Board.
+The Association is committed to recruiting, appointing, promoting, and compensating individuals without considering their sex, race, color, religion, age, disability, veteran status, national or ethnic origin.
+Furthermore, NEOA does not discriminate based on sexual orientation or gender identity or expression.